lenis2000/homepage/_posts/papers/2013-05-23-nn-macdonald.md

 specializations of the Macdonald symmetric functions and depend on two parameters $(q,t)$, where $0\le q, t < 1$.
-Our main result is a classification of continuous time, nearest neighbor Markov dynamics on the space of interlacing arrays that act nicely on Macdonald processes.
+Our main result is a classification of continuous time, nearest neighbor Markov dynamics on the space of interlacing arrays that act nicely on Macdonald processes.<!--more-->
 <br />The classification unites known examples of such dynamics and also yields
 many new ones.
 When $t = 0$, one dynamics leads to a new integrable interacting particle system on the one-dimensional lattice, which is a $q$-deformation of the